GAS: Generating Fast and Accurate Surrogate Models for Autonomous Vehicle Systems: Methodology

 \section{Methodology}

-\paragraph{\bf Benchmarks.} We chose five benchmarks that include autonomous vehicle systems such as self driving cars, aerial drones, and crop monitoring vehicles.
+\paragraph{Benchmarks.} We chose five benchmarks that include autonomous vehicle systems such as self driving cars, unmanned aircraft, and crop monitoring vehicles.
 Table~\ref{tab:bench} shows details of the benchmarks.
 Columns~2~and~3 state the vehicle's perception and control system, respectively.
-Columns~4~and~5 state the number of state dimensions and random variable dimensions, respectively.
-Column~6 indicates if \NAME{} made a replacement in the perception (Perc) or control (Ctrl) system, and the nature of the replacement (Poly Reg: polynomial regression, Dec Tree: decision tree).
+Column~4 indicates if \NAME{} made a replacement in the perception (Perc) or control (Ctrl) system, and the nature of the replacement (Poly Reg: polynomial regression, Dec Tree: decision tree).
+Column~5 states the number of state and random variable dimensions.
 The benchmarks are: \begin{itemize}

-\item \textbf{Corn Monitoring Vehicle.} A vehicle that travels between two rows of corn and must avoid hitting them.
+\item \textbf{Crop Monitoring Vehicle.} A vehicle that travels between two rows of crops and must avoid hitting them.
 This is our main example (Section~\ref{sec:ex}).